 The Company agrees employment contracts with each Senior Executive covering a range of matters including their duties, rights, responsibilities and any entitlements on termination.

-Further information on Directors and Senior Executive remuneration, including principles used to determine remuneration, is set out in the Remuneration Report which forms part of this annual report.
+Further information on Directors and Senior Executive remuneration, including principles used to determine remuneration, is set out in the Remuneration Report in the Company's latest Annual Report.